The $2+1$ convex hull of a finite set: The polyconvex hull

-The determinant of the minors of the $2\times 3$ matrices are polyconvex, which in our coordinates are the functions $xz$ and $yz$.
+The determinant of the minors of the $2\times 3$ matrices are polyconvex functions, which in our coordinates are the functions $xz$ and $yz$.
 Any linear combination of them produces a polyconvex function.
-In analogy with \cite{Sverak92}, \cite{Faraco-Zhong} and \cite{MatousekPlechac1998}, we can consider the following subsets of $\mathbb{R}^3$:
+In analogy with \cite{Sverak92}, \cite{Faraco-Zhong} and \cite{MatousekPlechac1998}, we consider the following functions: